Liposuction and Weight Loss FAQs: A Hard Look at Recovery and Results

 You might also notice some loose skin.
-How much loose skin you see will depend on a variety of factors, including your weight prior to the procedure, your degree of muscle tone, your age, and the amount of fat removed.
-Age in particular is a contributing factor to skin elasticity.
+How much loose skin you see will depend on a variety of factors, including your weight prior to the procedure, your muscle tone, your age, and the amount of fat removed.
+Age is a significant factor in skin elasticity.
 In many cases, loose skin will firm up with time.
 However, sometimes the loose skin is so pronounced that it merits surgical intervention.
 Talk your surgeon about skin tightening options.

 Again, this will vary depending on the amount of fat removed and the location of the liposuction.
-Typically, it will take at least a month before results start becoming visible.
-In some cases, you could be wait as long as three months before seeing any real improvement.
+Typically, it will take at least a month before results start to become visible.
+In some cases, you could be waiting as long as three months before seeing any real improvement.

 Not satisfied with your month three look?
 Don’t worry.
-While you’re probably seeing most of the liposuction surgery results, your body could continue to change for as long as ten months or even a year.
+While you’re probably seeing most of the liposuction surgery results, your body could continue to change up to a year following the procedure.
 In short, it takes a long time to see the final results of even a single liposuction treatment.

-In reality, liposuction might remove as little as a few pounds.
-In fact, industry guidelines dictate that a single liposuction session shouldn’t remove more than 5 liters (roughly 11 pounds) of fat.
-Although this is only a recommendation, it’s one held closely by many plastic surgeons and has even been translated into law in some states.
+In reality, liposuction might only remove a few pounds.
+Industry guidelines dictate that a single liposuction session shouldn’t remove more than a gallon (roughly 11 pounds) of fat.
+Although this is only a recommendation, it’s one held closely by many plastic surgeons, and has even been translated into law in some states.

 That being said, some researchers are challenging the current standards, asserting that how much fat removed during a single session should be based on the individual’s Body Mass Index (BMI).
 According to a 2015 study, patients who weigh more prior to a procedure can have more fat safely removed.

-If your surgeon is unprepared to remove as much fat as you’d hoped, it’s possible he or she might be willing to perform a series of liposuction procedures.
-Surgeons sometimes space these procedures about 3-4 weeks apart.
+If your surgeon is unwilling to remove as much fat as you’d hoped, it’s possible that they might be willing to perform a series of liposuction procedures.
+Surgeons sometimes space these procedures about three weeks apart.
 Of course, a surgeon will only agree to this if your current weight can support additional fat removal.